diyinfosec/My-Scripts/README.md

-# My-Shell-Scripts
+# My-Scripts
-To store shell scripts that I have written for various automations
+To store  scripts that I have written for various automations